MarcosFerreira17/store-microservices/readme.md

-# GeekStore - project under development
+# Store Microservices - project under development

 See the overall picture of **implementations on microservices with Sprinboot tools** on real-world **e-commerce microservices** project;